abudaan/push-notification-server/README.md

 ```

-Note that if you want to run the server on your local computer you have to set the environment variable every time before you start the server.
+Note that if you want to run the server on your local computer you have to set the environment variable every time you startup the terminal.
 You might want to add it to your bash profile or simply hardcode the database address in `src/database.js` (not recommended though).